wpa_supplicant / hostapd 2.0

 Parameters for the control interface.

 If this is specified, wpa_supplicant will open a control interface that is available for external programs to manage wpa_supplicant.
 The meaning of this string depends on which control interface mechanism is used.
-For all cases, the existence of this parameter in configuration is used to determine whether the control interface is enabled.
+For all cases, the existance of this parameter in configuration is used to determine whether the control interface is enabled.

 For UNIX domain sockets (default on Linux and BSD): This is a directory that will be created for UNIX domain sockets for listening to requests from external programs (CLI/GUI, etc.) for status information and configuration.
 The socket file will be named based on the interface name, so multiple wpa_supplicant processes can be run at the same time if more than one interface is used. /var/run/wpa_supplicant is the recommended directory for sockets and by default, wpa_cli will use it when trying to connect with wpa_supplicant.